SergiusTheBest/plog/README.md

 ```

 ##Step 3: Logging
 Logging is performed as a stream output.
-Use the following macroses:
+Use the following macros:
 ```cpp
 LOG_FATAL << "fatal";
 LOG_ERROR << "error";